commercetools/merchant-center-application-kit/website/README.md

 # Documentation website

-The website is available at https://docs.commercetools.com and is built using the commercetools [Gatsby theme](https://github.com/commercetools/commercetools-docs-kit) and deployed to Zeit Now.
+The website is available at https://docs.commercetools.com and is built using the commercetools [Gatsby theme](https://github.com/commercetools/commercetools-docs-kit) and deployed to Vercel (formerly Zeit Now).

 ## Getting started